mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 ## Word Count

-Let's start with "Word Count" on unbounded stream of text lines.
+Let's start with *Word Count* on unbounded stream of text lines.
 The pipeline produces the cardinality of each observed word.
 Because this is a streaming pipeline, the results are materialized periodically on every minute.